草莓影视

 What Is Multiple Myeloma?

-In general, when plasma cells become cancerous and grow out of control, this is called multiple myeloma.
-The plasma cells make an abnormal antibody (immunoglobulin) known by several different names, including monoclonal immunoglobulin, monoclonal protein (M-protein), M-spike, or paraprotein.
+When this happens, the plasma cells make an abnormal antibody.
+This antibody is known by different names, including monoclonal immunoglobulin, monoclonal protein (M-protein), M-spike, or paraprotein.

 Multiple myeloma features